 - Use artificial grow lights of the full spectrum to compensate lack of sunlight.

-- You need not water your tubers in the first few weeks to dodge the bullet of tuber rotting due to overwatering.
+- You should not water your tubers in the first few weeks to avoid rotting.

-- Wait till the outdoor garden soil becomes warm enough for Dahlias to thrive.
+- Wait till the outdoor garden soil becomes warm enough.

 Dahlia tubers can take 2-8 weeks to develop sprouts depending on the varieties.